ssilje/iri-pycpt/README.md

 ## Installation Instructions
 See the ["Wiki"](https://github.com/agmunozs/PyCPT/wiki) tab for detailed instructions

-It might be useful to use the provided iri-dev.yml conda environment file.
+It might be useful --but not at all required-- to use the provided iri-dev.yml conda environment file.
 If so, just follow the usual approach:

 `conda env create -f iri-dev.yml`